 The Cosumnes Power Plant (the "Cosumnes Power Plant").
 The Cosumnes Power Plant is a 612 MW natural gas-fired, combined cycle plant located in the southern portion of Sacramento County adjacent to SMUD's decommissioned Rancho Seco Nuclear Power Plant.
 Commercial operation of the Cosumnes Power Plant commenced on February 24, 2006.
 SFA increased the net generating capacity of the facility by 81 MWs via an Advanced Gas Path ("AGP") upgrade.
 The additional AGP generation was realized after hardware and software upgrades were completed on both units in March of 2019.
 The Cosumnes Power Plant is owned by SFA, a joint powers authority formed by SMUD and MID.
-The existing take-orpay power purchase agreement between SMUD and SFA expires no earlier than when the related bonds have been paid in full (the outstanding related bonds are scheduled to mature on July 1, 2030).
+The existing take-or-pay power purchase agreement between SMUD and SFA expires no earlier than when the related bonds have been paid in full (the outstanding related bonds are scheduled to mature on July 1, 2030).
 On June 5, 2022, the Cosumnes Power Plant was shut down due to a ground fault in the STG stator.
 The repair was completed in February 2023 and the plant returned to service on March 5, 2023.
 See "FACTORS AFFECTING THE REGION - Cosumnes Power Plant Outage".

 The Carson Cogeneration Project (the "Carson Project").
-The Carson Project, a 103 MW naturalgas-fired cogeneration project consisting of separate combined cycle and peaking plants, provides steam to the Sacramento Regional County Sanitation District ("SRCSD") wastewater treatment plant adjacent to the site.
-The Carson Project was originally owned by the CVFA, a joint powers authority formed by SMUD and the SRCSD.
+The Carson Project, a 103 MW natural-gas-fired cogeneration project consisting of separate combined cycle and peaking plants, provides steam to the Sacramento Regional County Sanitation District ("SRCSD") wastewater treatment plant adjacent to the site.
+The Carson Project was originally owned by the Central Valley Financing Authority ("CVFA"), a joint powers authority formed by SMUD and the SRCSD.
 Construction of the Carson Project was completed and the plant began commercial operation on October 11, 1995.
-The CVFA bonds were defeased in September 2019.
+The CVFA bonds issued to finance the Carson Project were defeased in September 2019.
 In late 2021, ownership of the Carson Project was transferred to SFA.
 The take-or-pay power purchase agreement between SMUD and SFA relating to the Carson Project will be in effect until terminated by SMUD.

 The Procter & Gamble Cogeneration Project (the "Procter & Gamble Project").
 The Procter & Gamble Project, a 182 MW natural gas-fired cogeneration facility, is located in an established industrial area of Sacramento.
 The initial combined cycle portion of the plant began commercial operation on March 1, 1997.
 Construction of the peaking plant portion of the Procter & Gamble Project commenced during 2000 and the unit achieved commercial status on April 24, 2001.
 The Procter & Gamble Project produces steam for use in Procter & Gamble Manufacturing Company's oleochemical manufacturing processes and electricity for sale to SMUD.
-The Procter & Gamble Project was originally owned by the SCA, a joint powers authority formed by SMUD and SFA, a separate joint powers authority.
-The SCA bonds were defeased in September 2019.
+The Procter & Gamble Project was originally owned by the Sacramento Cogeneration Authority ("SCA"), a joint powers authority formed by SMUD and SFA, a separate joint powers authority.
+The SCA bonds issued to finance the Procter & Gamble Project were defeased in

+September 2019.
 In late 2021, ownership of the Procter & Gamble Project was transferred to SFA.
 The take-or-pay power purchase agreement between SMUD and SFA relating to the Procter & Gamble Project will be in effect until terminated by SMUD.